Statement of Policy

 Personal devices used for university activities will be subject to the WashU Computer Use Policy.

 - WashU community members will adhere to the specific department or school procedures for personal devices.
-Limited support may be provided by the school or department’s IT group.
+Limited support may be provided by the department or school’s IT group.

-- Students working in staff or faculty positions will use WashU provided computers.
+- Students working in faculty or staff positions will use WashU provided computers.

 - Personal devices may be reviewed if the device is determined to be within the scope of potentially relevant information defined in the litigation notification.